 The RideKC Smart Moves 3.0 Regional Transit Plan will serve as an update to Smart Moves, the Kansas City region’s current long-range transit plan, and will expand on its scope.

-Work on this new plan began in the spring of 2015 as a collaboration among MARC and the region’s transit providers — the Kansas City Area Transportation Authority (KCATA), Unified Government Transit (UGT), Johnson County, the city of Independence and the Kansas City Streetcar Authority.
-The RideKC Regional Transit Plan will paint a long-term vision for transit and include a blueprint for how to achieve this vision through an integrated package of investments designed to make transit a real choice for our region’s residents and visitors.
+Work on this new plan began in the spring of 2015 as a collaboration among MARC and the region’s RideKC transit providers — the Kansas City Area Transportation Authority (KCATA), Unified Government Transit (UGT), Johnson County, the city of Independence and the Kansas City Streetcar Authority.
+The Smart Moves 3.0 Plan will paint a long-term vision for transit and include a blueprint for how to achieve this vision through an integrated package of investments designed to make transit a real choice for our region’s residents and visitors.
 Additionally, this new plan will include a specific short-range implementation plan that will help our region double the number of jobs accessible by transit in the region.